FAU-LAP/NOMAD-CAMELS/docs/source/doc/installation/installation_custom_unix.md

 ## 1. Pyenv Installation
 See the [official Pyenv installation guide](https://github.com/pyenv/pyenv#installation) for more details and the most recent version.

-- Install pyenv to install the necessary python version (you do not need to do this if you already have the correct python version installed):
+- Install pyenv to install the necessary Python version (you do not need to do this if you already have the correct Python version installed):
   ```bash
   sudo apt-get install git
   curl https://pyenv.run | bash